-BESIDES the flaming Enthusiasin mentioned in our last, which is there supposed to be in in our last, which is there supposed to be inspired by a Superabundance of Spirits labouring for Evacuation; and shaking, disordering, and fometimes burlling its Tenement, to get ready Vent (like Gunpowder in a Granado or Mine, or subrerraneous Fire enclosed in the Bowels of the Earth;) there feems to me to be another fort of religious Enthusiasin, not at all mischievous, but rather beneficial to the World; and this has shewn itself in several Ages, and under several Denominations.
-There is much to be read of it in the mystick Writers in all Times.
-Hermits feem to be inspired with it, and several Sects have built their innocent Superstitions upon it; as the Auntrati in Spain, the Quietists in Italy, French Prophets lately amongst us; and, I doubt, a very great Party in Europe, called Quakers, owe their Rife and Increase to it.
-Having mentioned this last Sect.
-I think myself obliged to declare, that I esteem them to be a great, industrious.

-strious, modest, intelligent, and virtuous People; and to be animated with the most beneficent Principles of any Sect which ever yet appeared in the World.
-They have a comprehensive Charity to the whole Race of Mankind, and deny the Mercies of God to none.
-They publickly own, that an universal Liberty is due to all; are against Impositions of every kind, yet patiently submit to many themselves; and perhaps are the only Party amongst Men, whose Practices, as a Body, correspond with their Principles.
+Besides the flaming enthusiasm mentioned in our last, which is there supposed to be inspired by a super-abundance of spirits, labouring for evacuation; and shaking, disordering, and sometimes bursting its tenement to get ready vent (like gun-powder in a granado or mine, or subterraneous fire enclosed in the bowels of the earth); there seems to me to be another sort of religious enthusiasm, not at all mischievous, but rather beneficial to the world; and this has shewn itself in several ages, and under several denominations.
+There is much to be read of it in the mystick writers in all times.
+Hermits seem to be inspired with it, and several sects have built their innocent superstitions upon it; as the Alumbrati in Spain, the Quietists in Italy, the French Prophets lately amongst us; and I doubt, a very great part in Europe, called Quakers, owe their rise and increase to it.
+Having mentioned this last sect, I think myself obliged to declare that I esteem them to be a great, industrious, modest, intelligent, and virtuous people; and to be animated with the most beneficent principles of any sect which ever yet appeared in the world.
+They have a comprehensive charity to the whole race of mankind, and deny the mercies of God to none.
+They publickly own, that an universal liberty is due to all; are against impositions of every kind, yet patiently submit to many themselves, and perhaps are the only party amongst men, whose practices, as a body, correspond with their principles.

-I am not ashamed to own, that I have with great Pleasure read over Mr. Barclay's Apology for Quakerism; and do really think it to be the most masterly, charitable, and reasonable System that I have ever seen.
-It solves the numerous Disticulties raifed by other Sects, and by Turns thrown at one another; shews all Parts of Scripture to be uniform and confistent; and, as Sir Isaac Newton, by allowing him Gravitation, has accounted for all the Phoenomena of Nature, fo if we allow Mr. Barclay those Operations of the Spirit which the Quakers pretend to seel, and which he says every Man in the World has and may feel, if he watch its Motions, and do not suppress them; I think that all the jangling vain Questions, numerous Superstitions, and various Oppressions, which have plagued the World from the Beginning, would cease and be at an end.
+I am not ashamed to own, that I have with great pleasure read over Mr. Barclay's Apology for Quakerism; and do really think it to be the most masterly, charitable, and reasonable system that I have ever seen.
+It solves the numerous difficulties raised by other sects, and by turns thrown at one another, shews all parts of scripture to be uniform and consistent; and as Sir Isaac Newton, by allowing him gravitation, has accounted for all the phenomena of nature, so if we allow Mr. Barclay those operations of the spirit, which the Quakers pretend to feel, and which he says every man in the world has and may feel, if he watch its motions, and do not suppress them; I think that all the jangling vain questions, numerous superstitions, and various oppressions, which have plagued the world from the beginning, would cease and be at an end.

-But this Postulatum will not be granted, and I fear will never be proved; though such a Discovery be much to be wished, and the Opinion of it alone must render those very happy, who can persuade themselves that they have attained to it.
-Mr. Asial wrote and published a Book, to prove that all true

-Believers (that is, all who had attained a Spirit like this) shall be translated without passing through Death; and, as I doubt not but he believed his own Dream himself, so if he had published it before any Man had actually died, I cannot see how it could have been answered; or how it can be answered now, but by opposing Fact to it, and by making the Words Beernal Death signify Eternal Life in Torments; which Liberty no Language will bear in other Disputes: and yet his Doctrine cannot be assented to, without supposing that no Man ever had Faith but Blias and Enoch;

-which is a very wild Supposition.
+But this postulatum will not be granted, and I fear will never be proved; though such a discovery be much to be wished, and the opinion of it alone must render those very happy, who can persuade themselves that they have attained to it.
+Mr. Asgil wrote and published a book, to prove that all true believers (that is all who had attained a spirit like this) shall be translated without passing through death; and, as I doubt not but he believed his own dream himself, so if he had published it before any man had actually died, I cannot see how it could have been answered, or how it can be answered now, but by opposing fact to it, and by making the words eternal death signify eternal life in torments, which liberty no language will bear in other disputes; and yet his doctrine cannot be assented to, without supposing that no man ever had faith but Elias and Enoch; which is a very wild supposition.